Father of the House: Sweden

+Ukraine

+According to article 82 of the Constitution of Ukraine, the oldest deputy opens the first session of each new convocation of the Verkhovna Rada.
+The deputy also reads aloud the oath.
+As the constitution was adopted in 1996, the rule was first applied to the opening of the third convocation.

 United States

 In the United States, the title "Father" of the House (although used for about a century starting in 1816) does not exist, but in the lower house, the House of Representatives the position known as Dean of the House is almost exactly the same position—that is, it is a largely ceremonial position bestowed on the member with the longest continuous service.
+Much like the Father of the British House of Commons, the Dean's only formal role relates to the installation of the Speaker, though in the American case it is to swear the newly-elected speaker in rather than preside over the election.
 Less similar is the position in the Senate (the upper house) known as President Pro Tempore, the holder of which has since 1945 gained the position through seniority, but who also must be a member of the party holding a majority in the Senate.

 Since March 2022, with the death of Don Young, the Dean of the House has been Hal Rogers, who was elected to the House of Representatives in 1980 and began serving in 1981.